-This terms actually refers to a series of information markers about the project and your products that displays activities of the development’s team to all key-stockholders.
+This term actually refers to a series of information markers about the project and your products that display activities of the development’s team to all key-stockholders.

-The advantage of using this charts is the team does not hide anything throughout the project, increase the responsibility of team members and it can help the rest of the project’s status by stockholders without asking by team members.
+The advantage of using these charts is the team does not hide anything throughout the project, increases the responsibility of team members and can help the rest of the project’s status by stockholders without asking by team members.
 (They can look for the large boards and somehow exposed to them.)

 The burn-down chart, storyboard, planning board and etc are some of the samples of these indicators.